Astragalus boeticus

 Astragalus boeticus, the yellow milk vetch, or Swedish coffee is a species of annual herb in the family Fabaceae.
 It is native to the Mediterranean and the Middle East.

 Description

-They have a self-supporting growth form and compound, broad leaves.
+Astragalus boeticus has a self-supporting growth form and compound, broad leaves.

-They can grow to 0.6 meters (2 feet).
+It can grow to 0.6 meters (2 feet).
 The bloom period is between the months of July to August.
 The plant has both male and female organs.
 It can fix nitrogen.
-It is pollinated by Bees, Moths, and Butterflies.
+It is pollinated by bees, moths, and butterflies.

 It is most commonly found in March and April.
-It is most commonly found in the country of Spain, being found more than 500 times there.
+It is most commonly found in Spain, being found more than 500 times there.

 Distribution

-It can be found in the countries and islands of Albania, Algeria, The Baleares, The Canary Islands, Corsica, Cyprus, East Aegean Islands, Egypt, France, Greece, Iran, Italy, Kriti, Lebanon-Syria, Libya, Madeira, Morocco, Palestine, Portugal, Sardegna, Sicilia, Sinai, Spain, Tunisia, Turkey, Western Sahara, and ex-Yugoslavia.
+Astragalus boeticus is native to North Africa, southern Europe (including France) and Western Asia to Iran.
+It is an introduced species in northern Europe.

 Uses

 The seed pods are edible.
 Roasted seeds are used as a substitute of coffee.

 It has been used as a coffee substitute, especially during the 1800s, when coffee was scarce.
 It was even used by the Swedish monarchy.
 There is evidence that Astragalus boeticus has a lot of genetic diversity, as it is found in most of the Mediterranean and parts of the Middle East.
 Evidence suggests with limited breeding that it could be a better coffee substitute.